 Each lower school course is designed to reflect the three elements of the national curriculum – literacy, language and literature, and to prepare students for the progressive and challenging texts used in the Year 11 and 12 English and literature courses.
-More detail about our English programs can be found here.
+More detail about our English programs can be found in our program handbooks located here.

 English is also offered as part of our Academic Excellence Program.

 Humanities and Social Sciences (HASS) provides students with the appropriate knowledge, skills and values to understand and participate effectively in the rapidly changing local, national and global community.
 Years 7 to 10 students follow the WA Curriculum which includes ancient history, economics, geography, modern history, law and politics.
 In Years 11 and 12 students can study ATAR Geography, Modern History, Politics and Law, and Psychology.
 More detail about our HASS programs can be found here.

 HASS is also offered in our Academic Excellence Program.